and welcome back to the second part of our look at the meaning of

 - Could you be quiet for 5 minutes?

-So.. let’s do a quick recap.
-Mal kind of means (at) a/some point in time with the focus being on point in time and not on the exact number.
-People used it so much that it has evolved into a coloring particle that can make your sentence sound casual, your command soft and your question like a soft command.
-And now let’s get to the really useful stuff :)
+First, we learned that people use mal in the sense of (at) a/some point in time and that it’s often not even necessary to translate it.
+And people use that so much, that it has evolved into a coloring particle that can make your sentence sound casual, your command soft and your question like a soft command without having anything to do with time.

 Mal is part of quite a number fixed very common combinations.
 So fixed and so common that for some people don’t even know whether it is one word or 2 and the way they pronounce it really makes you think it is one.